lineality/Online_Voting_Using_One_Time_Pads/README.md

 (Alternately the system could be streamlined to one pad for submitting a standardized public ballot, but this is less secure as it eliminates the ability of the voter to confirm that the ballot was sent by the vote-office and it also prevents the office from confirming that the ballot used was the same ballot sent by the vote-office to the voter.
 See below for more details.)

 The additional step of having two pads (one being to send the voter a ballot) and not just one pad to inspect that ballot coming in has several advantages.
-1. This allows the voter to verify that the ballot they are filling out comes from the voting office at which they registered, and that only someone with physical access to the physical one time pad created at their time and place of registration has sent them this ballot.
-This allows for a comparison by the voting office, likewise, of the ballot sent and the ballot received.
+1. This allows the voter to verify that the ballot they are filling out comes from the Vote-Office at which they registered, and that only someone with physical access to the physical one time pad created at their time and place of registration has sent them this ballot.
+This allows for a comparison by the Vote-Office, likewise, of the ballot sent and the ballot received.
 The benchmark for success here is to be as secure as in-person all-paper voting.
-Just as it is possible (in theory) for a hostile group to physically take over a voting office and issue people fake ballots, or send people fake mail-in ballots in the mail, this one-time-pad-vote-by-network proposal does not prevent such physical attacks on physical paper voting infrastructure.
+Just as it is possible (in theory) for a hostile group to physically take over a Vote-Office and issue people fake ballots, or send people fake mail-in ballots in the mail, this one-time-pad-vote-by-network proposal does not prevent such physical attacks on physical paper voting infrastructure.
 It does however create an extra layer verifications that can be used during and after the vote takes place, which in theory could also be used to security-harden an all in-person all-paper voting process to make it more secure and auditable.
-(Note: Another additional or alternative method for some of these checks may be cryptographic signing (with optional multiple signatures) from trusted authorities (voting office, federal or state agency, universities, 3rd party certifiers, etc).
+(Note: Another additional or alternative method for some of these checks may be cryptographic signing (with optional multiple signatures) from trusted authorities (Vote-Office, federal or state agency, universities, 3rd party certifiers, etc).

-During the in-person one-time-pad-voter-registration: Two physical copies (e.g QR codes printed on paper) of two one-time-pads are created; one set of the two pads are stored (offline) by the local voting office, the other set (pair) of one time pads is kept by the voter themselves (physically, offline).
+During the in-person one-time-pad-voter-registration: Two physical copies (e.g QR codes printed on paper) of two one-time-pads are created; one set of the two pads are stored (offline) by the local Vote-Office, the other set (pair) of one time pads is kept by the voter themselves (physically, offline).
 The software will print the one-time pads.
 The software will check (confirm, verify) the one-time pads.
 The software will erase thoroughly from memory (e.g. physically overwrite) any record of what the printed one-time-pads were.
 (Note, if this process is done off-line using a dedicated machine, the risk (attack-surface) of someone being able to take (exfiltrate) the one-time-pads is reduced.
 Especially if the custom machine does not have enough memory to store any old pads but can only process and re-write-over one pad at a time.)